WiresharkIO/MPC_4_Quadcopter/README.md

 # Flight-Control
-This repository contains information and contents for flight control.
+This repository contains information and contents for flight control and is supervised by prof. Moritz Diehl as a part of academics, University of Freiburg.

 Abbreviations:
 - MPC - Model Predictive Control